 3. Although a full assessment of the conservation status of each typical species is not required, the typical species overall should be 'favourable' (not threatened), at least in this habitat, as species can be typical of more than one habitat.
 4. For a habitat to be considered 'favourable', fragmentation or other conditions are not impacting significantly on ecological processes.
 5. It is possible that restoration has increased the area of habitat, but has decreased the proportion of habitat in 'not good' condition, as the restored area is not yet in 'good' condition.
 In such cases, if the area in 'good' condition is less than 90 % of the habitat area, the habitat should not be 'favourable' for the parameter Structure and functions (see above, point 1).
 Such cases are most likely to arise where the habitat area is lower than the reference value and the overall conservation status would have been 'unfavourable' regardless of Structure and functions.
-Unfavourable- inadequate (U1) According to the evaluation matrix (Part E) the status of Structure and functions is 'unfavourable-inadequate' if: any other combination (other combination of criteria than for 'favourable' or 'unfavourable-bad').
-Complementary remarks: The evaluation matrix does not include explicit criteria for 'unfavourable-inadequate' status of Structure and functions.
-However, taking into account the criteria for 'favourable' and 'unfavourable-bad' and complementary criteria for 'favourable' status, the status of Structure and functions should be considered as 'unfavourable-inadequate' if: the area of habitat with 'unfavourable' ('not good') condition (field 6.1) is less than 90 %; and the area of habitat with 'unknown' condition (field 6.1) is less than 75 %.
-Unfavourable- bad (U2) According to the evaluation matrix (Part E) the status of Structure and functions is 'unfavourable-bad' if: more than 25 % of the area is unfavourable ('not good' in field 6.1) as regards its specific structure and functions (including typical species).
+Unfavourable-According to the evaluation matrix (Part E) the status of Structure and inadequate (U1) functions is 'unfavourable-inadequate' if: any other combination (other combination of criteria than for 'favourable' or 'unfavourable-bad').
+Complementary remarks: 1.
+The evaluation matrix does not include explicit criteria for 'unfavourable-inadequate' status of Structure and functions.
+However, taking into account the criteria for 'favourable' and 'unfavourable-bad' and complementary criteria for 'favourable' status, the status of Structure and functions should be considered as 'unfavourable-inadequate' if: the area of habitat with 'unfavourable' ('not good') condition (field 6.1) is less than 25 %; and the area of habitat with 'good' condition (field 6.1) is less than 90 %; and the area of habitat with 'unknown' condition (field 6.1) is less than Unfavourable-According to the evaluation matrix (Part E) the status of Structure and bad (U2) functions is 'unfavourable-bad' if: more than 25 % of the area is unfavourable ('not good' in field 6.1) as regards its specific structure and functions (including typical species).
 Unknown (XX) According to the evaluation matrix (Part E) the status of Structure and functions is 'unknown' if: there is no or insufficient reliable information available.
 Complementary remarks: